Skip to content

 How the work is structured

 The performance side should support the competitive vision, not run parallel to it.
-Methods, testing, development, and reconditioning all need to answer the same practical question: what are we preparing the athlete to do — and what does the club need the work to produce?
+Every session, test, progression, and return-to-play step should answer one practical question: what are we preparing the athlete to do next — and what does the club or player need the work to produce?

 01